 As a first step, ring up the admissions officers for the degree courses you want, and ask them whether they would consider you with retakes.
 Be ready to discuss why you missed the grades and why you know you can do better.
 They should welcome your enquiry and give you an honest answer.

 Most students who retake A levels improve, and it's not uncommon for a student to get several grades higher.
+Our page on retake courses goes through the questions you need to ask to work out whether you'll retaking will bring better grades.
 If you know why you didn't get the grade you wanted (for example, you were ill, or you didn't work hard enough, or you panicked during the exam) you can make sure that doesn't happen again when you retake.
 If your teachers tell you you've got the ability to do better, you probably will.
 Take examples of your work to a CIFE college to get a frank and independent view of its quality and potential.

 Joining a CIFE college course specifically designed for retakers is likely to be a better option that just repeating your last year at school.
 You can be sure of covering everything you need rather than just working at A2 units, and in a new environment, with different teachers, you will see your work through fresh eyes and feel you are moving forward again.
 This is what CIFE colleges are all about.

 Each person's case is different, and the pros and cons of retaking can be difficult to work out.
 CIFE colleges are happy to talk options through to help you map out your best strategy.
 One thing is really clear: you need to come up with a plan as soon as possible after you get results.
-As mentioned below, UCAS applications need to be made well before Christmas, even if you're not starting study again until 2015.
+As mentioned below, UCAS applications need to be made well before Christmas 2015, even if you're not starting study again until 2016.

 When you have finished taking all the units required by a subject specification, the best marks you got for each unit were 'cashed-in' (or 'aggregated') to give you an overall grade.
 Your old school will have requested that cash-in for you automatically.
 When you retake units and want to get a new and improved grade, you simply get the college you retake with to ask for a new cash-in.

 When that happens, the exam board will issue you with a new grade based on the best results you've got for all the units taken, irrespective of when you took them.
-As of July 2014 the rules about your best result counting have not changed.
-In our opinion it is extremely unlikely that the government will change those rules for the summer 2015 exam.
+As of July 2015 the rules about your best result counting have not changed.
+EDEXCEL's guidelines on results give more information (and other exam boards have the same rules).
+In our opinion it is extremely unlikely that the government will change those rules for the summer 2016 exam.
 The new A-level grade replaces your old one without you having to do anything specific to decline it.